IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 8. Go back to the Load Balancer page and select the newly created `UID2SGALB` security group.
 9. Under **Listeners and routing**, click the **Create target group** link and [specify the target group details](#specifying-target-group-details).
 10. Go back to the Load Balancer page.
 Under **Forward to**, select `UID2ALBTG`, and then change the **Port** value to `443`.
-11. Set up an HTTPS listener by following the instructions in [AWS user guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html).
+11. Set up an HTTPS listener by following the instructions in the [AWS user guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html).
 12. Click **Create load balancer**.

 ### Specifying Target Group Details